monicagiraldochica/bash_tutorial/docs/files1.md

 **`ls -l`:**

-When using the flag `-l`, bash will not only show the list of files but also a description for each file.
+When using the flag `-l`, Bash will not only show the list of files but also a description for each file.
 The output will be organized in columns, each one with a specific meaning that I will explain in the table below.

 ```bash
 $ ls -l /Volumes/MyExternalDrive